eboasson/rmw_cyclonedds/CYCLONEDDS_QUALITY_DECLARATION.md

 ### Performance [4.iv]

 `CycloneDDS` performance is verifiably good and regression free per ROS Tooling WG's [nightly CI performance tests](http://build.ros2.org/job/Fci__nightly-performance_ubuntu_focal_amd64/ ).
-Though the `CycloneDDS` [documentation](https://github.com/eclipse-cyclonedds/cyclonedds#performance) discusses the product's performance and discusses what metrics describe it, very few tests seem to validate the given statistics or ensure that the performance does not regress.
+`CycloneDDS` [documentation](https://github.com/eclipse-cyclonedds/cyclonedds#performance) discusses the product's performance and discusses what metrics describe it, very few tests seem to validate the given statistics or ensure that the performance does not regress.
 One of the [example projects](https://github.com/eclipse-cyclonedds/cyclonedds/blob/15e68152c9d14105e87ab1afc7e5af9c9589f776/examples/throughput/readme.rst) can be used to measure the throughput of the product, but does not provide a mechanism for analyzing resource usage or latency.

 ### Linters and Static Analysis [4.v]
-`CycloneDDS` uses and passes all the ROS2 standard linters and static analysis tools for a C++ package as described in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#linters-and-static-analysis).
+`rmw_cyclonedds` uses and passes all the ROS2 standard linters and static analysis tools for a C++ package as described in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#linters-and-static-analysis).
 Passing implies there are no linter/static errors when testing against CI of supported platforms.
 Currently nightly results can be seen here:
 * [linux-aarch64_release](https://ci.ros2.org/view/nightly/job/nightly_linux-aarch64_release/lastBuild/testReport/rmw_cyclonedds_cpp/)
 * [linux_release](https://ci.ros2.org/view/nightly/job/nightly_linux_release/lastBuild/testReport/rmw_cyclonedds_cpp/)